Wartets/N-Body-Problem/README.md

 ## Example

-Here’s an example of the simulation in action:
+Here’s an example of the simulation in action: (image from v1.0.0)

 ![Example](https://github.com/user-attachments/assets/d24260e7-9659-4b81-8771-bceb32ab6217)